-The audit of the accompanying financial statements of the General Fund, the Special Purposes Trust Fund, the IMSA Income Fund, the IMSA Operating Fund, and the IMSA Student Activity Fund of the Illinois Mathematics and Science Academy (Academy) as of and for the year ended June 30, 2021 was performed by Borschnack, Pelletier & Co.
+The audits of the accompanying financial statements of the General Fund, the IMSA Special Purposes Trust Fund, the IMSA Income Fund, the IMSA Operating Fund, and the IMSA Student Activity Fund of the Illinois Mathematics and Science Academy (Academy) as of and for the years ended June 30, 2022 and 2021 were performed by Borschnack, Pelletier & Co.

-Based on their audit, the auditors expressed unmodified opinions on the Academy's basic financial statements of the General Fund, the Special Purposes Trust Fund, the IMSA Income Fund, the IMSA Operating Fund, and the IMSA Student Activity Fund.
+Based on their audits, the auditors expressed unmodified opinions on the Academy's financial statements of the General Fund, the IMSA Special Purposes Trust Fund, the IMSA Income Fund, the IMSA Operating Fund, and the IMSA Student Activity Fund.